kay-eee/Portfolio-Analytics/README.md

 ### Chinbook Data for Music

-Powerpoint
+### Data Exploration and Visualization in Excel of Chinbook Music

-Data Exploration of Chinbook Music
+Chinbook Music data set is downloaded from the internet and exploratory data analysis is done using SQL.
+The results were then exported to excel and visualisations have been created.

 ### Bike Sales Dashboard